Stacked glass payment cards with a dinar symbol, cathedral silhouette, and Serbian flag

 Card Selection for Serbian Residents

-• KAST (2% pts, 0.5% FX, free): Everyday card for moving exchange balances into ordinary RSD spending.
+• KAST (1.5% USD cashback on first $2K/mo, 0.5-1.75% FX, free): Free Visa Platinum for moving exchange balances into ordinary RSD spending.

-• Kolo (5% BTC, $0, 0% FX): Highest free cashback rate among available cards.
-Capped at $5 per transaction and $200/month.
+• Kolo (2% BTC, $0, 0% FX): Free BTC cashback among globally available cards.

 • ether.fi (3%, borrow-to-spend): Best for ETH holders who want to avoid triggering Serbia's 15% CGT.
 Keep staking, keep exposure, spend borrowed funds.

-• Crypto.com (Icy White 4%): CRO staking tiers with lounge access at Belgrade Nikola Tesla (BEG) and Nis Constantine the Great (INI) - valuable for Serbia's growing tech professional class that travels frequently.
+• Crypto.com (Icy White 4%): CRO staking tiers with lounge access at Belgrade Nikola Tesla (BEG) and Nis Constantine the Great (INI), valuable for Serbia's growing tech professional class that travels frequently.

 Break-Even Math